“You have to be able to tell people ‘great job’ on things that didn’t work.”

 — J. Kermit Campbell, former CEO of Herman Miller

 Campbell has it right.
-A CEO is not an expert except in one area: getting the right people.
+A CEO can be an expert in a lot of areas, but they can’t neglect this: getting the right people.
 Actually, let’s add another area: values.
-You must be a leader who gets the best people and demonstrates the highest values.
+You must be a leader who gets the best people who demonstrate the highest values.

 Even if you are a manager, you should still think this way.
-Empower your people to learn and maintain a domain of expertise.
-Hopefully you can hire them with it.
-If you can’t, make sure they have the rapid capability to do so.
+Empower your people to learn.
+Hopefully you can hire them with a domain of expertise.
+If they don’t have it, urge them to build it.
 Let’s learn from Campbell’s advice to us:

 You’re going to have to take risks.
 It’s not all going to work.